-The math requirement can be met by courses in algebra, pre-calculus, or calculus.
+The math requirement can be met by courses in algebra, pre-calculus, statistics or calculus.
 Computer science courses are not acceptable.

+Must take one humanities/social science course per semester for a total of two semesters.
 Courses to meet this requirement may include, but are not restricted to, art, philosophy, history, economics, psychology, or sociology.

 An introductory medical terminology course that covers the correct pronunciation, correct spelling, and meaning essential to use and understand medical terminology is required.
 This course requirement can be fulfilled online or at any accredited college or university.